 For instance, Part 69 details a brief stint with a woman that starts out with over-the-top gym flirtation, turns into a seemingly genuine thing (4:20) that leads to Korporate loaning shorty a whole rack (5:02), and ends with Korporate realizing he was being led on (6:39), slapping said woman in anger, then getting arrested:

 The episode is more complicated than asshole-smacks-his-girl.
 But even in an otherwise hilarious story where Korporate is the emotional victim, he’s comfortable using himself to show us where a serious line should be drawn.
 He’s intentional about giving himself space to be real to people, impressive considering how easy it could be to have his subscribers just swept up in the laughter.

 Korporate might not be the next #metoo movement leader (i.e. half of #BlackChicago is him tryna slide on anything with some ass), but there aren’t many entertainers willing to acknowledge their flaws or use them as learning points for others.
 Knowing he can do that while still being ignorantly funny should be a lesson to all trying to profit off of their life stories.

 Additionally, the moments of reflective comedy on Korporate’s channel are used as an opportunity for him to record direct PSAs as well as showcase his musical ability.
 Part 23 of #BlackChicagoBeLike is actually a two-way debate turned into a song about the commitment to gang violence among the city’s youth:

-Korporate a damn fool in the best way possible.
-But he’s a lot more than a caricature, and he’s put his many talents to good use throughout the #BlackChicago series.
+Korporate’s a damn fool in the best way possible.
+But he’s a lot more than a caricature, and he puts his many talents to good use throughout the #BlackChicago series.
 If you already know his work, I hope you feel this write-up did him justice.
-If you wanna get into it, I hope I encouraged you to do so.
-Lastly, I hope Korporate goes somewhere with all of this.
+If you wanna get into his work, I hope I encouraged you to do so.
+Lastly, I hope Korporate goes somewhere special with all of this.